-7.0 CONNECTOR MODEL FAMILY KEYWORDS
+7.0 INTERCONNECT MODEL FAMILY KEYWORDS

-The Connector Model Family keywords in this section document several ways that connector models will be formatted.
+The Interconnect Model Family keywords in this section documents several ways that interconnect models will be formatted.
 Some keywords work with or require only certain other keywords.
-The hierarchtical scope and intent of certain groups of keywords are as follows:
+The hierarchical scope and intent of certain groups of keywords are as follows:

-[Begin Cn Model Family] Contains all electrical information in the file.
+[Begin ICM Model Family] Contains all electrical information in the file.

-[Manufacturer], [Cn Family Description], - Informational documentation
+[Manufacturer] Informational documentation.
+[ICM Family Description] Informational documentation.

-[Cn Model List] - Describes each connector that is in the file:
+[ICM Model List] Describes each interconnect that is in the file:

-Model\name - This names the model described by [Begin Cn Model] below A unique name is required for each electrical variation, even if it is for the same physical connector.
+Model\name This names the model described by [Begin ICM Model] below.
+A unique name is required for each electrical variation, even if it is for the same physical interconnect.

-Mated (for through path model) or Unmated\\ (disconnected electrical termination)
+Mated (for through path model) or Unmated\\ (disconnected electrical termination).

-Min\slew\time - Documents the electrical simulation limit of the model.
+Min\slew\time Documents the electrical simulation limit of the model.
 EDA tools are expected to issue a Warning if this value is exceeded during simulation.
-The same connector may have models with different Min\slew\time values for user selection.
+The same interconnect may have models with different Min\slew\time values for user selection.

-Image - Supplemental and optional physical support documentation supplied by the connector manufacturer
+Image Supplemental and optional physical support

+documentation supplied by the interconnect

+manufacturer.

-[Begin Cn Model] Each Model\name requires a separate block.
+[Begin ICM Model] Each Model\name requires a separate block.

-Description sub-parameters:
+Description subparameters: